-In accordance with Government Auditing Standards, we have also issued our report dated DATE on our consideration of Truckee Tahoe Airport District's internal control over financial reporting and our tests of its compliance with certain provisions of laws, regulations, contracts, grant agreements, and other matters.
-The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the internal control over financial reporting or on compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the Districts internal control over financial reporting and compliance.
+In accordance with Government Auditing Standards, we have also issued our report dated April 26, 2019 on our consideration of Truckee Tahoe Airport District's internal control over financial reporting and our tests of its compliance with certain provisions of laws, regulations, contracts, grant agreements, and other matters.
+The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the internal control over financial reporting are with Government Auditing Standards in considering the Districts internal control over financial reporting and compliance.